wtaylor17/VPRNN/README.md

 setattr(keras.initializers, '<lambda>', IMDBInit)
 ```
 before you call `load_vprnn`.
 An evaluation script may be added soon.
+For now, see [this Colab notebook](https://colab.research.google.com/drive/1gWfXBGbsC8pHsRg0yntDVhdZUNxXVThQ?usp=sharing).